iamllanero/reckon/README.md

 This is not ready for prime time yet!
-Although this project does not do anything destructive on the blockchain, it does consume Debank credits and uses the CoinGecko API.
+Although this project does not do anything destructive on the blockchain, it does consume Debank credits and uses the DefiLlama and CoinGecko API.

 Use at your own peril.

 ## DESCRIPTION

 Reckon is a series of Python scripts to perform various calculations on cryptocurrency.
-Rather than a monolithich app, I've opted to keep it as a series of different scripts for now.
+Rather than one monolithic app, reckon uses a series of different, focused scripts with intermediate outputs to provide transparency into how calculations are performed.

 Here are the main scripts (in order of intended use):